-- The PRAM model is an idealization of existing shared memory parallel machines. - The PRAM ignores lower level architecture constraints (memory access overhead, synchronization overhead, intercommunication throughput, connectivity, speed limits, etc.)
+- The PRAM model is an idealization of existing shared memory parallel machines. like GP-GPUs. - The PRAM ignores lower level architecture constraints (memory access overhead, synchronization overhead, intercommunication throughput, connectivity, speed limits, etc.)

 Constrained PRAM Models (1/2)

 A small-memory PRAM satisfies the axioms of a PRAM except that is has a bounded number of shared memory cells.